ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

         * *μg/kg* can now be specified as amount units.

 ### Update schema version
-* Schema version has to be updated (bumped up by 1) if the change that is being introduced will lead to a potential invalidation of existing objects in the database.

-* Examples include:
-    1) Changing the name of a property in the existing schema.
-    2) Removing a property from the existing schema.
-    3) A property that previously allowed free text is now changed to a possible list of allowed enums.
-    4) If an existing enum is removed from a property.

-* Most of the cases described above are examples where existing objects could potentially fail the validation under the new schema version.
-Hence, an additional step of adding an upgrade script is required.
-This will ensure that all the existing objects will be upgraded (changed) such that they will be valid under the new schema version.

-* One more case needs a mention here: When adding multiple new schema properties that would lead to substantial changes within an existing schema, one must update the schema version.
-Even though, the addition of multiple new schema properties is not going to invalidate any existing objects, it would be useful to do so.
-Particularly, this will be helpful to all the submitters and users who are trying to use these properties either to submit their data or while querying the database using scripts.

-**Follow the steps as outlined below**

 1. In the **schemas** directory, edit the existing properties in the corresponding JSON file named after the object and increment the schema version.